 Tax Season Dates You Need to Know

-- There are nine important tax dates you should know for 2023.
+- There are nine important tax dates you should know for taxes this year.

 For more information about the specific dates and when your forms will be available, please go to the Internal Revenue Service (IRS) website.
 The IRS is the official source of deadlines, rules, and regulations for your taxes.
 We also recommend consulting a tax professional if you have specific questions.

 |On or before January 31: 1099-R forms available

 |You will only receive a 1099-R if you have taken a distribution (withdrawal) from your Stash Retire account that was $10 or more.

 |Consolidated Form 1099: If you meet the criteria for multiple 1099s, we will issue you what’s called a Consolidated 1099 that will combine all relevant forms into one convenient document.
 Many Stash investors will have Consolidated 1099s.
 A Consolidated 1099 may include:

 – Form 1099-B: This form is issued by Stash to represent realized gains or losses in any investment in your Stash Invest account in 2023.
 You may receive this form if: The information you have on file with the IRS does not match the information you have on file with Stash (for instance, the IRS has your social security number on file as 123-45-6789 but your SSN was reported to Stash as 124-35-6789).And:The information is not corrected within an allotted time frame and you have activity in your account during this time.

 – Form 1099-DIV: This form is sent by Stash if you received dividends in 2023.

 – Form 1099-INT: This form is sent by Stash if you received more than $10 in interest in 2023.